GofAlpha/Adaptive-Control-System-Visualizer/README.md

 The application will start on `http://localhost:8000`

-### 3. Configure API (Optional)
+### 3. Configure API (Required)

-- Enter your RapidAPI credentials in the configuration section
+Enter valid RapidAPI credentials in the configuration section at the top of the UI.
+Requests are blocked until all three are provided:

-- Without API configuration, the app runs in demo mode with mock data
+- Base URL (e.g., `https://your-rapidapi-service.example.com`) that exposes a `/calculate` endpoint
+- RapidAPI Key
+- RapidAPI Host header (e.g., `your-rapidapi-service.example.com`)

 ## Usage